 More to contemplate, or for a little deeper light reading:

-The Virtue of an Educated Voter; How Did We Get Here by Alan Taylor, The American Scholar, September 6, 2016.
+The Virtue of an Educated Voter; How Did We Get Here by Alan Taylor, in The American Scholar, September 6, 2016.
 “The Founders believed that a well-informed electorate preserves our fragile democracy and benefits American society as a whole.”

 Alan Taylor is a historian at the University of Virginia.
 He has twice been awarded the Pulitzer Prize in history, most recently in 2014 for The Internal Enemy: Slavery and War in Virginia, 1772–1832.
 His latest book, American Revolutions: A Continental History, 1750–1804, has just been published.